Drinfeld J Presentation of Twisted Yangians: Introduction

 \section{Introduction}

-Yangian $\cY(\fg)$ is a flat quantization of the half-loop Lie algebra $\cL^+\cong\fg[u]$ of a finite dimensional simple complex Lie algebra $\fg$ \cite{Dri85}.
-The name Yangian is due to V. G. Drinfel'd to honour C. N. Yang who found the simplest solution of the Yang-Baxter equation, the rational $R$ matrix \cite{Yan67} (see also \cite{Bax72,Bax82}).
-This $R$ matrix and the Yang-Baxter equation were discovered in the studies of the exactly solvable two dimensional statistical models and quantum integrable systems.
-One of the most important result was the quantization of the inverse scattering method by Leningrad's school \cite{FST79} that lead to the formulation of quantum groups in the so-called {\it RTT} formalism \cite{FRT}.
-These quantum groups are deformations of semi-simple Lie algebras and are closely associated to quantum integrable systems.
-In particular, the representation theory of the Yangian $\cY(sl_2)$, which is one of the simplest examples of an infinite dimensional quantum groups, is used to solve the rational $6$-vertex statistical model \cite{Bax82}, the XXX Heisenberg spin chain \cite{FT81}, the principal chiral field model with the $SU(2)$ symmetry group \cite{FR86, Mac04}.
+The Yangian $\cY(\fg)$ is a f\/lat quantization of the half-loop Lie algebra $\cL^+\cong\fg[u]$ of a f\/inite-dimensional simple complex Lie algebra $\fg$ \cite{Dri85}.
+The name Yangian is due to V.G.~Drinfeld to honour C.N.~Yang who found the simplest solution of the Yang--Baxter equation, the rational $R$ matrix \cite{Yan67} (see also \cite{Bax72,Bax82}).
+This $R$ matrix and the Yang--Baxter equation were discovered in the studies of exactly solvable two-dimensional statistical models and quantum integrable systems.
+One of the most important results was the quantization of the inverse scattering method by Leningrad's school~\cite{FST79} that lead to the formulation of quantum groups in the so-called RTT formalism \cite{FRT90}.
+These quantum groups are deformations of semisimple Lie algebras and are closely associated to quantum integrable systems.
+In particular, the representation theory of the Yangian $\cY({\mathfrak{sl}}_2)$, which is one of the simplest examples of the inf\/inite-dimensional quantum groups, is used to solve the rational $6$-vertex statistical model \cite{Bax82}, the Heisenberg (XXX) spin chain~\cite{FadTak81}, the principal chiral f\/ield model with the ${\rm SU}(2)$ symmetry group \cite{FadRes86, Mac04}.